MastarCheeze/study-notes/computer-science/internet.md

 ## Router

-> Routes data to a specific destination on a network
+> Forwards packets to a specific destination on a network

 - Connects local network to the internet
 - Assigns dynamic IP address